Frequently asked questions

 Q: Can I take photographs inside the Gallery?

-A: Non-flash photography of art works in the Collection is permitted for personal use only.
-Photography of temporary exhibitions is not permitted.
+A: Photography with hand-held cameras is permitted.
+Non-flash photography of art works in the Collection is permitted for personal use only.
+Photography of temporary exhibitions is not permitted or as otherwise directed.

 A large range of postcards featuring works from special exhibitions and the Gallery's Collection is available for purchase from the Gallery Store.